ServiceNowDevProgram/code-snippets/Flow Actions/ShuffleArrayMatches/Readme.md

+# Shuffle Array Matches
-Flow Action to Tale a List of SysID and create random Shuffled Matches of 2 sysIDs
+Flow Action: inputs of a List of SysID's and it creates a Shuffled Arrays, Matches of 2 sysIDs